FDA gives NGN-401, potential Rett gene therapy, RMAT status

 Share article via email

-A man makes an announcement using a megaphone.
+A person makes an announcement using a megaphone.

 NGN-401, Neurogene‘s experimental gene therapy for Rett syndrome, was designated a regenerative medicine advanced therapy (RMAT) by the U.S. Food and Drug Administration (FDA).